-Free travel to school - Your child may be eligible for free school travel, up to and including year 11 in Hammersmith & Fulham
+Help with travel to school costs - Your child may be eligible for free school travel, up to and including year 11 in Hammersmith & Fulham

-Child Maintenance Options - Provides financial support to seperated parents.
+Child Maintenance Service - Provides financial support to separated parents.
 It can help towards a child's every day living costs.

 Child Support Agency - Deals with applications for child maintenance, to support a child’s everyday living costs when separated from the other parent